 3. Establish how many lumens will be needed to light your space

 Lumens are a measure of brightness, or the amount of light emitted per second by a light source.
 To estimate the number of lumens your space will need, just multiply the square footage of your room by the number of foot-candles required for the space.
 For example, for a bathroom that is 64 square feet with a foot-candles range of 70-80, you’ll need from 70x64 to 80x64 lumens, or 4480 – 5120 lumens.

 4. Choose a fixture and bulbs that achieve the calculated amount of lumens

 There are two ways to add light to a space.
 The first way is to add more sources of light (or more bulbs), and the second way is to use brighter bulbs.
 In general, using more sources of light with bulbs that are less bright is better than using fewer sources of light with bright bulbs, because bright bulbs may cause eye strain.
 Pay attention to the number of sockets on the fixture you purchase and note also the lumen count on the bulbs you purchase.
 For example, a fixture with 4 sockets installed with 800 lumen bulbs will produce 3200 lumens.
 If this isn’t enough, consider a fixture with more sockets or consider installing additional track lighting, lamps, or sconces.

 We offer a variety of chandeliers, flush mounts, pendants and sconces for traditional, modern and mid-century styles to illuminate your space.
 Choose from different fixture sizes, customize with different colors, or pick several fixtures to complement one another.
 Each of our fixtures is handmade just for you, and we welcome any questions about which design will be right for your space.
-Email us at email@example.com.
+Feel free to contact us with any questions.
 We look forward to working with you!